foodcafeshop/Food-Cafe/FUTURE_ROADMAP.md

 *   [x] "add billing and payment support, accordingly add restrictions on various actions"
 *   [x] "Order should have name of person who placed it, also a field showing if that person is a staff"
 *   [x] "Add inventory management to merchant app"
-*   [ ] "Add multi-language support for Indian languages"
 *   [x] "Thermal printer integration for kitchen tickets and receipts"
+*   [ ] "Customer landing page with shop search, filters (city, distance), sorting, and featured shops"
+*   [ ] "Option for merchant to make customer mobile number required for ordering"
 *   [ ] "Push notifications for order status updates"
 *   [ ] "WhatsApp and Telegram integration for order confirmations"
 *   [ ] "Social sharing for dishes and orders"